Here are the instructions for Lyon CNSMD students wishing to take part in an Erasmus+ exchange.

 Only the Erasmus+ coordinators of both institutions can confirm the acceptance of the study period abroad.

-Students whose applications have been accepted by both the sending and the host institution is given a learning agreement signed by the receiving institution.
+Students whose applications have been accepted by both the sending and the host institution receive a learning agreement signed by the receiving institution.
 The partner institution reserves the right to restrict the access to certain classes if space is limited.

 Students who have been accepted for an exchange in a partner institution will be required to prepare an Erasmus+ folder, which should contain: